icerpc/icerpc-docs/pages/icerpc/slic-transport/protocol-frames.md

 Slic frames are defined using [Slice][slice].

 All the frames have a header and a body.
-The header is common to all Slic versions and is composed of the following
+The header layout is common to all Slic versions and is composed of the following fields:
-fields:
 - a frame type defined as an `uint8` enumeration
 - a frame size defined as a `varuint62` representing the size of the frame body.